DukeAtreides/seekonkucc_CommunionClass/MardiGras_through_Lent/Lent_Week_3_LastSupper.md

   - Fill in concrete objectives (eg, students will be able to tell you 3 out of 14 works of mercy).
 - **Context / Purpose:**
 - **Opening (Say):**
   > Every Sunday, in our church, we have what is called `Communion`.
 During `Communion`, we receive bread dipped in juice.
+The bread and juice represent the body and blood of Jesus.
 This is a way that we remember Jesus.
 It's something that most Christian churches do, sometimes every week or sometimes once a month.
-Jesus told us to remember him in this way during a `Passover` sedar.
+Some churches use wine.
+Jesus told us to remember him in this way during the last `Passover` sedar he celebrated before he was crucified.
 We will now read that story.
 One thing you need to know before we read this story is that one of Jesus` disciples, Judas Iscariot, made a deal with the leaders to betray Jesus.
+The other thing you need to know is that we use juice, but Jesus used wine.
 - **Scripture / Read:** Read: The Last Supper, The Children’s Illustrated Bible, page 264
 - Read: [Names for Communion Handout](https://github.com/DukeAtreides/seekonkucc_CommunionClass/edit/main/Handouts/Names_for_Communion.md)
 - **Key questions / Discussion points:**